Eskabore/obsidian/PKM/MyDesktop/Salesforce/Administrator/Routine/Mynotes.md

 #### ==Resolution:==
 In order to resolve these errors users will either need to disable the extension, or turn off the Site Privacy Protection setting in the extension for their Salesforce org URL.

+### Users
+- Deactivating a user, also deactivate his license and makes it available to use for another user.

+### Custom Fields
+> A **custom field** name and label **==must be unique for that object to avoid merge and display issues==**.
+For example, if you create a field label called Email and a standard field labeled Email already exists, the merge field may be unable to distinguish between them.
+Adding a character or a qualifier to the custom field name makes it unique.
+For example, Email2 or Email Leads.

 ### Secure User's Identity:
 Trailhead - [page](https://trailhead.salesforce.com/content/learn/modules/identity_login/identity_login_2fa?trailmix_creator_id=mpetroro&trailmix_slug=configuration-and-setup)